 Ideas for Quarantine/Social Distancing

 The most important part of social distancing during the Covid-19 outbreak is to avoid gathering in public places – like schools.
-Our town has closed schools for two weeks and I am taking this time to homeschool my children with the aid of our school’s virtual learning opportunities.
+Our town has closed schools indefinitely and I am taking this time to homeschool my children with the aid of our school’s virtual learning opportunities.

 Note: Social distancing is a term applied to certain actions that are taken by Public Health officials to stop or slow down the spread of a highly contagious disease.